 1. Strengthen the core can really help protect the spine and strengthen the muscles that support the spine.

 This is something that I definitely suggest incorporating into any pre-cycle tour training plan.
-I’m currently working on a 7 day core strength challenge – so keep an eye for this!
+To get you started you can sign up to the 7 day core challenge!

 2. Twists, side bends and gentle back bends can counteract the bending forward motion.